Ultimate 2018 Chicago Bachelor Party Planning Guide

 Logan Square; map

 Some of the hipsters have moved here, and this is one of the hottest spots in the city outside of downtown, and generally far more casual and hipster than the more upscale downtown.
-Some of our favorites include The Owl (4AM hipster bar), the Whistler (music venue and bar), Boiler Room (chill, cheap pizza), Revolution (craft brewery), Billy Sunday (craft cocktails), and Lost Lake (tiki bar; closed due to fire but reopening, so check).
+Some of our favorites include The Owl (4AM hipster bar), the Whistler (music venue and bar), Scofflaw (cocktail bar), The Heavy Feather (cocktail bar), Parsons Chicken & Fish (patio is great for day drinking), Park & Field (great patio with games), Boiler Room (chill, cheap pizza), Revolution (craft brewery), Billy Sunday (craft cocktails), and Lost Lake (tiki bar).

 Tips: the hipster areas have fragmented across the city, and this is one of the largest.
 With rents rising, bring your skinny jeans, facial hair, and dark rim glasses while you can.
 Some of the bars will be much smaller and less accommodating to large groups, so you may need to do a little recon if you are rolling with a huge crew, and expect some nasty looks if you are too bro-ey.

 Generally the youngest and sloppiest of the barhopping areas, this area has its moments, especially if you are in the 21-25-age range.
-Definitely changing as the Wrigleyville renovations are starting to impact the area.
-Our favorites include Sheffield’s (one of the best beer bars in the city), Darkhorse (chill), Murphy’s Bleachers (classic), Irish Oak (chill), Merkle’s (drunk), Deuce’s and Diamonds (clubby, not our favorite, but it’s Wrigley).
+This area is definitely changing as the Wrigleyville renovations are starting to impact the area, making it more corporate.
+Our favorites include Sheffield’s (one of the best beer bars in the city), Darkhorse (chill), Murphy’s Bleachers (classic), Irish Oak (chill), Merkle’s (drunk), Lucky Dorr (good beer bar), The Gingerman Tavern (solid basic bar), Nisei Lounge (oldest bar in area, bit of a dive, in a good way), John Barleycorn (sloppy classic) Deuce’s and Diamonds (clubby, not our favorite, but it’s Wrigley).

 Tips: you bar hop in Wrigley at your own risk.
 Don’t expect the best service or nicest people.
 Do expect a lot of sloppy drinking.
 Not necessarily recommended for older groups; this area trends young outside of Cubs games.